TJ Friedl Player Props: Reds vs. Brewers

-After going 0-for-0 in his most recent game, TJ Friedl and the Cincinnati Reds face the Milwaukee Brewers (who will start Corbin Burnes) at 8:10 PM ET on Friday.
+After going 0-for-3 in his last game, TJ Friedl and the Cincinnati Reds take on the Milwaukee Brewers (who will hand the ball to Colin Rea) at 4:10 PM ET on Saturday.

-He had a hitless showing in his previous game (0-for-0) against the Nationals.

 TJ Friedl Game Info & Props vs. the Brewers